o1lo01ol1o/mcp-haskell/README.md

 #### Using mcp-ghcid in downstream projects

-- **Expose a package**: add `mcp-hls` as a flake input and call `lib.mkMcpGhcid`, passing the same `nixpkgs` input and `ghcid` derivation your project already uses.
-This keeps ghcid and your build on the identical GHC toolchain.
+- **Expose a package**: add `mcp-hls` as a flake input and call `lib.mkMcpGhcid` with the `ghcid` derivation your project already uses.
+This keeps ghcid and your build on the identical GHC toolchain while always building the server with the nixpkgs pin from `mcp-hls`.

   ```nix
   {